shahrozkhan66/Sprint_Race_Car_Chassis_Analysis/README.md

-# Sprint_Race_Car_Chassis_Analysis
-The file contains the parametric model of the sprint race car's chassie, which is constructed in the SOLIDWORKS.
+# A parametric model of the sprint race car's chassis constructed in SOLIDWORKS.
-There are total ?? different design parameters.
+The model is defined with totoal 20 design parameters and static torsional analysis are performed.
+See the figures provided.